Tollerodden: Larvik Maritime museum

-Larvik Maritime Museum, Kirkestredet 5, Tollerodden.

 The Larvik Maritime museum was built in 1714 as a brick building by a merchant.
 In 1728 it was severely damaged by fire and extensive repair and changes was done.
 The house had different uses during the years, but is still in the 1730 rebuild shape.
 In 1850 the house became the Customs Office.
 Later, the building was used as a theatre, mineral water factory, knitwear factory and warehouse.
 In 1962 it became the maritime museum.
 The Maritime Museum is today it is a part of the Larvik Museum and is only open in the summer time.
 The Maritime museum has some of Archer's drawings, but most of them are at the museum in Oslo.
 Larvik does not have a permanent Archer exhibition, but there are plans for a new building for a Colin Archer-center to house both the rescue boat Stavanger and the pilot boat Straaholmen.